SIE 512: Overview

 - Isaaks, E., and R. Srivastava.
 1989.
 An Introduction to Applied Geostatistics.
 Oxford University Press, New York.

-We will also use GeoDa, open source software from the Spatial Analysis Lab, from the University of Chicago available from their download site here.
+We will also use Geoda, open source software from the Spatial Analysis Lab, from the University of Chicago available from their download site here.

 Lab assignments are due weekly and must be turned in on the day they are due.